 Q: What is AWS CloudTrail?

-AWS CloudTrail is a web service that records API calls made on your account and delivers log files to your Amazon S3 bucket.
+AWS CloudTrail is a web service that records activity made on your account and delivers log files to your Amazon S3 bucket.

 Q: What are the benefits of CloudTrail?